rmaicle/sut/README.md

 of the library without unit test filtering and show the console output.
 This test program has four D source files:

-* `test.d` - main module with a couple of unit tests
+* `test.d` - main module with a couple of unit tests.
-* `mul.d` - a module with a unit test to show per module and summary reporting output for such modules
+* `mul.d` - a module with a unit test to show per module and summary reporting output for such modules.
-* `excluded.d` - a module with a unit test to show how to exclude a module from unit test execution
+* `excluded.d` - a module with a unit test to show how to exclude a module from unit test execution.
 * `no_unittest.d` - a module without a unit test to show summary reporting output for such modules.
+* `no_prologue.d` - a module with a unit test but does not use the prologue code.
 * `unittest.conf` - unit test configuration file for this test program is empty which means there will be no filtering of unit tests.